How To Sign Up a Phone Number For Spam Calls/Texts (2023)

 If you want to blow up someones phone for free, you're probably going to have to do some manual work because blowupthephone free version does not exist.
 But if you're ready to spend a small amout of money, this is probably the best option.

-This spam site employs a credit system to enable anyone to send prank texts to any phone number.
 After purchasing or earning credits, you can create and launch a prank.
-It's available all over the world.

 You can make multiple accounts for popular messaging apps such as WhatsApp, Telegram, and LINE.
 No real phone or SIM card is required.
 They have the tools needed to verify and create accounts on any platform that requires SMS or phone verification.

-This website allows you to send as many anonymous free texts to your target as you want, so you can send annoying text subscriptions free.
-This site will conceal your phone number.
+This website allows you to send as many anonymous free texts to your target as you want, so you can send annoying text subscriptions free and will hide your phone number.
 To send the texts, you just need to use their free messages form.

 This website allows you to prank your target in a non-aggressive manner with a spam text sign up to random facts.
 It allows you to send a variety of random animal and object facts to any phone number.

 All you have to do now is decide which facts to send and how many of them to send.
-It should be noted that this is a paid site; 50 SMS costs $3.
-Only the United States and Canada have it.
+It should be noted that this is a paid site; 50 SMS costs $3 and is avalable only in the United States and Canada.

 This site, like blowupthephone.com, allows you to send a large number of texts, as well as funny random images and text bombs.
 'Fake Craigslist phone prank' and 'endless cat spam' are two well-known pranks on this site, which essentially are signing up phone number for spam texts.